Gouvernathor/Gouvernathor/README.md

 ([my repo](https://github.com/Gouvernathor/parliamentdiagram), [original repo](https://github.com/Slashme/parliamentdiagram),
 [original website](https://parliamentdiagram.toolforge.org/parlitest.php)), whose purpose is to create beautiful and solemn displays of the political groups in a chamber of Parliament.
 You've probably already seen one of our diagrams, if you went on the Wikipedia page of a legislative assembly.

-## Miscellaneous
-I am incidentally registered as a contributor to the cpython repository, because I once removed two repeated sentences in the documentation.
-Yes, I basically saved the world.